SonarSource/sonar-scanner-msbuild/CONTRIBUTING.md

 ## Build

-- If you are Sonar internal you need to set these envirorment variables:
+- If you are Sonar internal you need to set these environment variables:
-    1. `ARTIFACTORY_USER` your repox.jfrog username (see e.g. `orchestrator.properties`)
+    1. `ARTIFACTORY_USER`: your repox.jfrog username (see e.g. `orchestrator.properties`)
-    1. `ARTIFACTORY_PASSWORD` the identity token for repox.jfrog
+    1. `ARTIFACTORY_PASSWORD`: the identity token for repox.jfrog

-- If you are external contributor you'll to delete the `NuGet.config` file.
+- If you are an external contributor you'll have to delete the `NuGet.config` file.

 ## Running tests